-• Students with excellent or significantly improved attendance may be celebrated through the termly Celebration Assembly for their year group.
+Groups of students and individual students with excellent or significantly improved attendance may be celebrated through the termly Celebration Assembly for their year group or by other specific attendance focused rewards e.g. ice creams for the tutor group.

 g) Changes to the School Roll